watson-developer-cloud/speech-javascript-sdk/README.md

  * it transcribes the audio as it is heard, so pausing or skipping will affect the transcription
  * audio that is paused for too long will cause the socket to time out and disconnect, preventing further transcription (without setting things up again)

-Because of these limitations, it may be preferable to instead fetch the audio via ajax and then pass it the `recognizeBlob()` API in some situations.
+Because of these limitations, it may be preferable to instead fetch the audio via ajax and then pass it the `recognizeFile()` API in some situations.

 Options:
 * `element`: an `<audio>` or `<video>` element (could be generated pragmatically, e.g. `new Audio()`)